Petezah/roomba_wall_v3/README.md

 #### hardware

-* Order a board based on the files in https://github.com/Petezah/roomba_wall_v2/tree/master/hardware
+* Order a board based on the files in https://github.com/Petezah/roomba_wall_v3/tree/master/hardware
-  * Alternately, order one directly from OSH Park here: https://oshpark.com/shared_projects/yCviCn7Z
+  * Alternately, order one directly from OSH Park here: https://oshpark.com/shared_projects/tSvcCbKP
 * Purchase parts from [Mouser electronics](http://mouser.com) using the current BOM
   * Use the ones with "mouser" in their filenames
-* Assemble the board--parts are all marked on the silkscreen
+* Assemble the board--part references are all marked on the silkscreen
   * NB: The ISP header should not be soldered to the board--merely insert the header pins into the IDC cable and wedge the pins into the vias during programming

 #### firmware